The sad state of crypto custody

 The future is brighter

-Custody for cryptos has to be improved, the industry will not grow without it.
-We need better security – which involves both solution providers and platforms – more convenience and a better approach to safety.
-This is actually something that prevents institutional money from being poured in the industry and of course if you are a companies raising hundreds of millions of dollars in crypto money for an ICO custody is an even bigger issue (right Kodak?).
+Custody for cryptos has to be improved; the industry will not grow without it.
+We need better security — which involves both solution providers and platforms — more convenience and a better approach to safety.
+This is actually something that prevents institutional money from being poured in the industry and of course if you are a company raising hundreds of millions of dollars in crypto money for an ICO, custody is an even bigger issue (right Kodak?).

 Multi-Sig for example is a clear a positive step forward in crypto security (not necessarily in convenience though).
-The basic idea instead of one single private key (either managed by you or by an centralized service on your behalf), there are 2 sets (or more) of keys that are required to sign transactions: one owned by you and one by the service who operates the custody.
+The basic idea instead of one single private key (either managed by you or by a centralized service on your behalf), there are 2 sets (or more) of keys that are required to sign transactions: one owned by you and one by the service which operates the custody.

 As a user you can delegate some of the responsibility to a “centralized” service without giving full control to it: no more “single point of failure” as the private key is hosted on multiple sides.
 Another great advancement is the fact that regulated services like Robinhood or Square are jumping in the space and will allow millions of people buy safely crypto currencies and store it for them